Table of Contents

 Best for: Scale-ups with a dedicated analytics function that needs more depth than Mixpanel.

 Amplitude has more depth than most teams will use.
-The feature overlap with Mixpanel is real, the price gap is not small, and the advanced capabilities often go untouched unless someone on the team is dedicated to product analytics full-time.
-The 2026 update brought cohort predictions that flag churn risk from behavioral patterns, and the journey mapping is more granular than what Mixpanel offers.
+The feature overlap with Mixpanel is real, its pricing is quote-based and widely reported to run higher, and the advanced capabilities often go untouched unless someone on the team is dedicated to product analytics full-time.
+Amplitude's predictive cohorts flag churn risk from behavioral patterns, and the journey mapping is more granular than what Mixpanel offers.
 If someone on your team has "data" in their title, they'll appreciate it.

 4. PostHog